 - 1. Cost-share and tax credit are authorized for: - i.
 Permanent fencing to protect streambanks from damage by domestic livestock.
 Cost-share may be authorized for fencing as a single eligible component that stands alone as a measure that will significantly improve water quality. - ii.
-To provide access to water for livestock by installing livestock crossings that will retard sedimentation and pollution.
+Providing access to water for livestock by installing livestock crossings that will retard sedimentation and pollution.
 When no other water source is feasible or exists, a controlled hardened access may be used to provide livestock access to the water.
 The installation of livestock crossings and controlled hardened accesses is limited to small streams.
 When required, permits must be obtained by the applicant from authorities before the practice will be approved. - iii.
 Fencing, as a single eligible component, only if all of the following apply: - a.
-The minimum fence setback from the stream must be either (i) at least 10 feet or (ii) at least 25 feet, except as designed in areas immediately adjacent to livestock crossings and controlled hardened accesses.
-Note: For stream protection projects with a buffer of 35 feet or greater, please use WP-2W. - b.
+The minimum fence setback from the stream must be at least 35 feet, except as designed in areas immediately adjacent to livestock crossings and controlled hardened accesses. - b.
 Wetlands, intermittent springs, seeps and gullies adjacent to streams should be included in the buffer area.
 Isolated seeps, springs or wetlands may be fenced as well. - c.
 There is adequate natural or planted vegetation between the fence and the stream to serve as an effective filter strip to improve water quality.